Munafo Core Values: MCV09 — Ask Opening Questions

 MCV09 for Teams

 In a team context, a challenge is a question.
 When an unexpected challenge presents itself, the world is "asking" the team a question.
 When, as is more frequent, the team takes on a challenge on its own initiative, the team is "asking" itself a question.
 The questions presented by the challenge are "Can we, should we, and will we, do this?
 What will come of it?".
 The answer is embodied in the results: the team's performance in meeting the challenge, success or failure, and any unexpected benefits or lessons learned.
-Since the question is both asked and answered by the team, the distinction of which type of "question" is constituted by the challenge is between just two types: Mild (leading or following) and Powerful.
+Since the question is both asked and answered by the team, the distinction of which type of "question" is constituted by the challenge is between just two types: Mild (leading or following) and Opening.

-In the more purely mental or intellectual sense of the Magician archetype (truth, knowledge, philosophy, etc.) the academic peer review process stands as a good example of a team embodying the core value Ask Powerful Questions.
+In the more purely mental or intellectual sense of the Magician archetype (truth, knowledge, philosophy, etc.) the academic peer review process stands as a good example of a team embodying the core value Ask Opening Questions.

 When this core value is present: